Taras Fedorovych: Negotiations

-Russia's ally
+The last years of life

-Fedorovych fought on the Russian side in the Smolensk War against Poland (1632–34).
+Fedorovych fought on the Moscow side in the Smolensk War against Poland (1632–34).
 In the winter of 1634-35 he yet again tried to convince the Cossacks to turn against the Poles at the Kaniv Council, but received only very limited support.

 In 1635 he negotiated with the Russians the resettlement of 700 Cossacks in Russian-leaning Sloboda territories and, in 1636, suggested the creation of a pro-Russian Cossack regiment.
 His proposal was rejected by the Russians who did not want to endanger their new relationship with Poland after the recently concluded Treaty of Polyanovka.

-Details of his later life are unknown.
+The Cossack chronicles state that Fedorovich died nine years after the uprising, therefore in 1639.
+There are legends that he died in Korsun, where he was buried in the Bohulavsky cemetery.

 Legacy and place in history

 Documentation of most of the details of Taras Fedorovych's life has been lost in time, including the year and circumstances of his death.
 There is no specific record of his activities before the mid- to late-1620s, and after 1636.
 The brief period, however, in which he played one of the leading roles in the region's history, established his name as an ancient and lasting source of inspiration to future generations of Ukrainians.

 Taras Shevchenko wrote a heroic poem, Taras Night, around Triasylo's character.

-Fedorovych is one of four Ukrainian hetmans mentioned in the original version (published in 1863) of Pavlo Chubynsky’s poem "Shche ne vmerla Ukraina" ("Ukraine Has Not Perished") which was later transformed into the Ukrainian national anthem.
+Fedorovych is one of four Ukrainian hetmans mentioned in the original version (published in 1863) of Pavlo Chubynsky's poem "Shche ne vmerla Ukraina" ("Ukraine Has Not Perished") which was later transformed into the Ukrainian national anthem.
 A quatrain of the poem reads: "Nalyvaiko, Zalizniak / And Taras Triasylo / Call us from beyond the grave / To the holy battle".

 In 1926, a feature film, Taras Triasylo, directed by Pyotr Chardynin, was released by the All-Ukrainian Kino Foto Direction (BUFKU).
 It recounted the then nearly three-hundred-year-old events through the silent-movie prism of the Soviet film industry.